 Taking courses in other departments

-Students interested in courses in other departments should refer to the course description to determine if instructor or department consent is required to enrol; then, if required, contact the course instructor or the department coordinator for a permission number to add the course in Quest.
-Refer to the list of Department/program Graduate Co-ordinators, Graduate Studies to find the appropriate department contact.
+Students interested in taking courses outside their department should consult the course description to determine if instructor or department consent is required for enrollment.
+If consent is needed, contact the course instructor or the department coordinator to obtain a permission number for adding the course in Quest.
+For a list of department/program Graduate Coordinators, refer to the Graduate Studies website to find the appropriate contact.

 Sample of elective courses in other departments